What’s up Phys Ed Family!

 Fitness Hall of Fame

-This poster is an accumulation of the fitness test records at my school from the past seven years.
-I have kept track of the highest scores from the Pacer, Curl up, Push up, Sit and Reach, Mile Run.
+The Hall of Fame poster is an accumulation of the fitness test records at my school since I’ve been teaching here full time.
+I keep track of the highest scores from the Pacer, Curl up, Push up, Sit and Reach, 1 Mile Run.

 More details here on How I do Fitness Testing and also 4 Tips to Keep Fitnessgram Fun.